 As a tenant, you have a right to a safe, decent, and sanitary place to live.
 The implied warranty of habitability is a legal duty imposed on residential landlords that a rental unit has to comply with State building and sanitary codes in order for people to live there.
 If a premise is in violation of these codes, and a tenant is injured, the landlord can be held liable for the injury under this implied warranty.
 It is not a warranty that can be waived.

 Does this warranty extend to guests of tenants?

-In Masschusetts, yes.
+In Massachusetts, yes.
 The Supreme Judicial Court ruled in Scott v.
 Garfield, 454 Mass.
 790 (2009), that guests of tenants could recover from landlords if they were injured on the tenant’s rented property.
-The Court found in favor of this because, logically, a tenant might invite a guest to his rented home, rented homes must be safe for guests to visit, and landlords have an obligation to maintain a habitable premises for their tenants.
+The Court found in favour of this because, logically, a tenant might invite a guest to his rented home, rented homes must be safe for guests to visit, and landlords have an obligation to maintain habitable premises for their tenants.

-The law firm of Colucci, Colucci, Marcus & Flavin, P.C. has been recognized by Newsweek.com as one of the Top 10 Best Law Firms for Personal Injury in the Country.
+The law firm of Colucci, Colucci & Marcus, P.C. has been recognized by Newsweek.com as one of the Top 10 Best Law Firms for Personal Injury in the Country.
 Attorney Darin Colucci has also been recognized by Newsweek.com for 3 consecutive years as one of the Top 10 Best Personal Injury Attorneys in the Country.